 At Charles Sturt University, we’re about so much more than just getting a degree.
 We want to ensure the skills you gain during your time with us directly translate into the real world.
 So when you graduate, you’re not only qualified in your area of study, but you’ve developed all the skills employers are looking for.

-When you study with CSU, you’ll be offered plenty of opportunities to gain sought-after skills while you’re studying your degree.
-One particular program CSU offers is STRIVE.
-In this course, you’ll learn what it takes to be a great leader – and prepare yourself for leadership roles in the workforce.
+When you study with us, you’ll be offered plenty of opportunities to gain sought-after skills while you’re studying your degree.
+One particular program we offer is STRIVE.
+In this program, you’ll learn what it takes to be a great leader – and prepare yourself for leadership roles in the workforce.

 What is STRIVE?

 STRIVE is an online program that aims to give Charles Sturt students the tools to master leadership – leading yourself, leading others and leading into the future.
 When you undertake the program, you’ll participate in 10 modules of varying self-improvement and leadership techniques at a self-guided pace.
 You’ll have access to resources, concepts and strategies that you can use immediately, through readings, videos, activities and assessment tasks.

 Anyone can register for STRIVE.
 It’s 100 per cent online and takes roughly 30 hours to complete.
 It runs throughout the entire year, so you can access the program at any time.
 So, while you’re getting your degree you can also clock up the extra skills employers are looking for.
 The best part?
 It looks great on your résumé.

 - How do the experiences and events in life impact my leadership identity?